j19sch/j19sch.github.io/blog/2017/testing-maturity-in-an-agilecdt-context/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2017/02/05/testing-maturity-in-an-agilecdt-context/).*
+*This post was originally published on my old blog.*